 The lecture will discuss the problem of estimation in the Classical Linear Regression Model using Ordinary Least Squares Method.
 The first part of the course will be devoted to the presentation of the model, its assumptions and the method of estimation and interpretation.
 In the second part students will be introduced to the methods of hypothesis testing, model diagnostics and the consequences of not meeting particular assumptions.
 After the lecture, the students should be able to properly examine the relationships between variables in cross-sectional data and to interpret the results of a simple econometric research.

 The aim of the tutorials is to familiarize students with the applications of econometric tools discussed during the lecture and to check students' knowledge on an ongoing basis.
 It is not the aim of the tutorials to repeat the lecture.
-As part of the tutorials students should master the formulation of econometric models, their estimation using STATA and the interpretation of the results.
+As part of the tutorials students should master the formulation of econometric models, their estimation using STATA or R or Python and the interpretation of the results.

 • The subject of econometrics.

 • Types of statistical data.

 • The concept of an econometric model.